fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Remove-AzureRmRoleDefinition.md

 ```

 ### -Name
-Name of the Role definition to be deleted.
+Specifies the name of the Role definition that this cmdlet removes.

 ```yaml
 Type: String